winkler1/icedam/README.md

 ### What about ImmutableJS?

 Sure, you could use a full-blown immutable library.
-Downsides: you have to use its APIs, not familiar JS objects and arrays.
+Downsides: you have to use its APIs, which are often awkward.

 ### What about speed?